 Normal vector specification bytes draw only in the 16 predefined directions, and the longest length is 15.
 These restrictions help make shape definitions efficient but are sometimes limiting.
-With codes 8 and 9 you can draw nonstandard vectors using X-Y displacements.
 Code 8 specifies the X-Y displacement given by the next two bytes.
 Code 8 must be followed by two specification bytes in the format: